Guiguerreiro39/fresh-blog/posts/software/blog-in-fresh-framework.md

 }
 ```

-You must use *async await* with these functions because, although **Deno** provides a synchrousnous way for each of these, when deploying it complains about them.
+You must use *async await* with these functions because, although **Deno** provides a synchronous way for each of these, when deploying it complains about them.

 ### Parse the markdown
 First objective accomplished!
 Now it's time for the final one which is parsing the markdown text into HTML elements.
 To do this, **Deno** has a nice module library called *gfm*.
 To use it, change your *import_map.json* file and add an extra line `"gfm": "https://deno.land/x/gfm@0.1.22/mod.ts"`.
 You can now import this module on any file with `import * as gfm from "gfm"`.